tandasat/blog/_posts/2023-07-26-intel-vt-rp-part-2.md

 - W^X guarantee for kernel-mode code: If code is writable, an attacker can generate and execute her shell-code.
 - SMEP: If a user-mode page is executable in kernel-mode, an attacker can generate and execute her shell-code in user-mode pages, where W^X is usually not enforced.
+- MBEC/GMET: If executable permission is not managed for user- and kernel-mode separately, an attacker can generate shell-code in user-mode executable pages, make it kernel-mode to bypass SMEP and execute it.
 - Kernel-mode code flow integrity: If forward- or backward-edge code flow is unprotected using CFG and CET shadow stack, an attacker can replace a function pointer or perform ROP to do desired operations (<a name="body4">[*4](#note4)</a>).

 Additionally, configurations of those must be protected by a hypervisor.
 If we consider securely starting up the hypervisor, we need to combine more technologies.
-It is substantial work that is challenging to do without any bugs.
+It is substantial and challenging work to do without any bugs or misconfigurations.

 ## Conclusion